thoth-station/s2i-scipy-notebook/README.md

-# S2I Scipy Notebook
+# S2I SciPy Notebook

 Custom Notebook built with Thoth s2i-minimal-notebook.

-This custom notebook contains [Scipy](https://www.scipy.org/) related packages install with minimal notebook for Data Science usage.
+This custom notebook contains [SciPy](https://www.scipy.org/) related packages install with minimal notebook for Data Science usage.
 This image can be directly used if user needed these package while using the minimal jupyter notebook.

 This repository is created from Graham Dumpleton: [jupyter-on-openshift/jupyter-notebooks](https://github.com/jupyter-on-openshift/jupyter-notebooks).